-The Drover's Wife: The Legend of Molly Johnson
+The Legend of Molly Johnson

 MPAA Rating

-In 1893, on an isolated property, a heavily pregnant woman named Molly Johnson (Leah Purcell) and her children struggle to survive the harsh Australian landscape; her husband is gone, droving sheep in the high country.
+In 1893 on an isolated property, a heavily pregnant woman named Molly Johnson (Leah Purcell) and her children struggle to survive the harsh Australian landscape; her husband is gone, droving sheep in the high country.
 Molly then finds herself confronted by a shackled Aboriginal fugitive named Yadaka (Rob Collins).
 As an unlikely bond begins to form between them, secrets unravel about her true identity.
-Meanwhile, realizing Molly’s husband is missing, new town lawman Nate Clintoff becomes suspicious and sends...
+Meanwhile, realizing Molly’s husband is missing, new town lawman Nate Clintoff...
 Full synopsis »

 MOVIE REVIEW